-In a project following an Agile process, user stories are discussed in meetings with the Product Owner (the person who represents the customer for the thing you’re developing, and who writes the user stories) and the development team.
-The user story is presented, and the conversation starts.
-For example:
+In a project following an Agile process, the development team discuss user stories in meetings with the Product Owner.
+(The Product Owner is the person who represents the customer for the thing you’re developing, and who writes the user stories).
+First the Product Owner presents the user story, then the conversation begins.

-Questions for the Product Owner might include:
+In this case, questions for the Product Owner might include:

 - Where does this information need to be collected/delivered?

 - Can the user pay online as part of the registration process?

 - Does the user need to be sent an acknowledgment?

 You capture the issues and ideas raised in this Q and A session in the story’s acceptance criteria.

 Acceptance criteria define the boundaries of a user story, and are used to confirm when a story is completed and working as intended.